zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates

 We run the same polynomials from zkSpeed's evaluation on our SumCheck unit, and find that compared to the zkSpeed+, we are only 30\% slower at iso-area and iso-bandwidth, while offering programmability to support other types of polynomials beyond those in HyperPlonk.
 We then use the same hardware design point for evaluation on Jellyfish polynomials.
 The advantage of using Jellyfish gates is that for a given application, while the polynomial complexity grows, the total gate count (i.e., workload length) decreases.
 We simulate three degrees of gate count reduction, $2\times, 4\times, \text{and } 8\times$.

-We find that, for ZeroCheck, because the Jellyfish polynomial is more complex, the $2\times$ is not sufficient to bring speedups over the vanilla counterpart.
+We find that, for ZeroCheck, because the Jellyfish polynomial is more complex, the $2\times$ is not sufficient to bring speedups over the Vanilla counterpart.
 However, PermCheck's increase in complexity \textit{is} outweighed by a $2\times$ workload reduction.
 OpenCheck, which is the same between Jellyfish and Vanilla, exhibits $1.12\times, 3.54\times$ and $6.22\times$ speedup for each gate reduction over zkSpeed+.
-Combining all three SumChecks, a Jellyfish gate count reduction by $4\times$ is sufficient to outperform vanilla polynomials on both zkSpeed+ and zkPHIRE.
-These gains are observed despite the inherent overheads of programmability in our accelerator.
+Combining all three SumChecks, a Jellyfish reduction by $4\times$ is sufficient to outperform Vanilla polynomials on both zkSpeed+ and zkPHIRE.
+These gains are observed in spite of the inherent overheads of programmability in our accelerator.